AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Classes.md

 };
 ```
-> Notice the semi-colon at the end of the definition.
-A class is a statement (in this case a description of a datatype) and so it needs a semi-colon.
+> Notice the semi-colon at the end of the definition. <br />
+> A class is a statement (in this case a description of a datatype) and so it needs a semi-colon.

 ### Example
 ```C++